strangetom/ingredient-parser/docs/source/explanation/foundation.rst

 .. note::

-    Tokens that do not provide useful semantic information are as follows: numbers, white space, punctuation, stop words, single character words.
+    \*Tokens that do not provide useful semantic information are as follows: numbers, white space, punctuation, stop words, single character words.

 Limitations
 ^^^^^^^^^^^

+The current implementation has a some limitations.

+#.
+The fuzzy distance scoring will sometimes result in returning an :abbr:`FDC (Food Data Central)` entry that has a good score but is not a good match.
+   Work is ongoing to improve this, and suggestions and contributions are welcome.

+#.
+This functionality can be very slow.
+   The more datasets that need to be checked to find a good match, the slower it will be.